PrefectHQ/prefect/docs/concepts/deployments.md

 A deployment's YAML file configures additional settings needed to create a deployment on the server.

-As a single flow may have multiple deployments created for it, with different schedules, tags, and so on.
+A single flow may have multiple deployments created for it, with different schedules, tags, and so on.
 A single flow definition may have multiple deployment YAML files referencing it, each specifying different settings.
 The only requirement is that each deployment must have a unique name.

 The default `{flow-name}-deployment.yaml` filename may be edited as needed with the `--output` flag to `prefect deployment build`.